SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 REPORTING TO PARENTS

 Parents receive a written report on the progress of their child/ren twice each year – once around the middle of the year and again at the end of the year.
-Parents have the opportunity to come to a parent interview after the first report is issued.
+Parents are welcomed to discuss their child's report and their next steps.
 Being a small school we are fortunate to know most of the parents and have the opportunity to speak to them should problems arise between designated reporting times.

 SCHOOL ATTIRE/ UNIFORMS

 Wearing the school uniform is expected as part of being a Tapu School pupil.
 Information on how to obtain your uniform can be obtained from the Office Manager.
 All clothing should be named.
-Students who do not wear uniform to school should wear clothing and footwear appropriate for the activities and expectations of a primary school.
 The only jewelry permitted is a watch or sleeper/s or stud/s earrings.
 This is for safety reasons.
 Cultural necklaces are permitted but are the responsibility of the owner.

-In accordance with Government legislation, Tapu School as with all public venues, is a smoke free environment 24 hours a day, 7 days a week.
+In accordance with Government legislation, Tapu School as with all public venues, is a smoke and alcohol free environment 24 hours a day, 7 days a week.
 This covers the buildings and grounds.

 STATIONERY